This impressive Venetian city is arguably the most beautiful and cosmopolitan in all of Crete.

-The Public Market is an impressive building, in the town centre, built at the beginning of the present century (1911) and houses grocery stores, butchers' shops, a fish market and vegetable shops.
+The Municipal Market is an impressive town centre building, constructed at the beginning of the present century (1911).
+It houses grocery stores, butchers', a fish market and vegetable shops.

-The Public Gardens, next to the Market, are ideal for those in search of shade and tranquillity.
-Northeast of the gardens is the area of Chalepa where the residences of Prince George and Eleftherios Venizelos were.
+The Public Gardens, based close by, are ideal for those in search of shade and tranquillity.
+North of the gardens is the area of Chalepa where Prince George and Eleftherios one resided.

-At the entrance to the harbour, at its northeast point, is the renovated fort Firkas, built in 1629 which today houses the Maritime Museum of Chania as well as a summer theatre, where drama performances are enacted.
+At the entrance to the harbour meanwhile, at its northerly east point, is the renovated Fort Firkas.
+Erected in 1629 it today houses the Maritime Museum of Chania as well as a summer theatre, where drama performances are enacted.

-Opposite the Firkas fort, is the magnificent Venetian Lighthouse, built in the 16th century.
+Opposite the Firkas Fort stands the magnificent Venetian Lighthouse, built in the 16th century.

 Yet more history can be devoured in the likes of the Archaeological Museum of Chania and the Maritime Museum of Crete which is also based here.

 Whether you travel in search of a beach day, a wild night out or a slice of history, Chania will exceed all expectations.
 It’s the epicentre of the island and worthy of its stellar reputation.
 A jewel in the Crete crown, it simply has to be experienced.